DarkredSamurai/DarkredSamurai/README.md

 - 👋 Hi, I’m @DarkredSamurai
 - 👀 I’m just answering these questions here
 - 🌱 I’m currently learning ...
 Java?
+And Flutter?
 - 💞️ I’m looking to collaborate on ... idk?
 I'M NEW
 - 📫 How to reach me ... here i think?